PhalenH/tech-blog/README.md

 - Download or clone the repo from GitHub

 ## Contributing:
 - Sole contributor for creation of the application, all functionality, and all styling.
+Worked with MySQL2, Express, Sequelize, Handlebars to complete application and use of RESTful routes for front-end/back-end interaction.
 - There a no plans for public contribution at this time.

 ## Questions
-- If you have any questions, email me at: phalenhazel@gmail.com
+- If you have any questions, or want to get in contact, email me at: phalenhazel@gmail.com
 - Checkout my GitHub profile [here](https://github.com/PhalenH)